jdmancini/astro-resume/src/pages/index.md

 Charleston, South Carolina, USA | http://www.jdmancini.com

-Jeffrey Mancini is a skilled information security and technology management professional, currently engaged as a Facility Information Security Official at HCA Healthcare.
-His expertise encompasses policy management, risk assessments, and incident response.
-With a background in various leadership roles, Jeffrey is currently enhancing his skills by pursuing a Juris Master with a concentration in Cybersecurity, Privacy, and Technology Risk Management.
-His academic pursuits and professional certifications, including ITIL 4 and Microsoft 365 Security Administrator Associate, reflect his dedication to the field.
+Jeffrey Mancini is an accomplished professional with over a decade of experience in information security and technology management.
+Serving as a Facility Information Security Official at HCA Healthcare, he is proficient in policy management, risk assessment, and incident response.
+Committed to continuous growth, Jeffrey is pursuing a Juris Master with a concentration in Cybersecurity, Privacy, and Technology Risk Management, and he holds several certifications, including ITIL 4 and Microsoft 365 Security Administrator Associate.

 ## Work Experience